-You can lock/unlock label you are currently hovering over by using the
+You can lock/unlock the label you are currently hovering over by using the

 uhotkey.
-If you are not hovering over any label (either on the canvas, or on the left side bar), the
+If you are not hovering over a label (either on the canvas or in the left side bar), the

 uhotkey will lock/unlock the currently selected label.

-Watch the video below to understand how to prevent/allow overwriting of annotations.
+Watch the video below to understand how to prevent/allow the overwriting of annotations.

-Vibrant mode allows you to temporarily highlight a particular instance.
-For example, if you have several small instances of nodules in a chest CT, you can hover over any particular instance on the left side bar or on the canvas, and use the
+Vibrant Mode allows you to temporarily highlight a particular Entity.
+For example, if you have several small Entities of nodules in a chest CT, you can hover over any particular Entity on the left side bar or on the canvas and use the